fsan19/Relay/README.md

+Design a Frequency Relay using Free RTOS and Nios Software Build Tools on DE2-115 Board

+See Report inside for project Details.

+Feneel Sanghavi and Utsav Trivedi

 ## OS and Tools for Assignment
 Windows 10, Quartus 13.0 64 bit, Nios II Software Build Tools for Eclipse and DE2-115 FPGA Board.